-Units are allowed to develop and use "alternative approaches" to these scatter plots so long as these alternative methods "provide a better basis for the evaluation and maintenance of equity" and have been approved by their Dean and Provost.[20]
-In our review of unit salary documents and from our working group deliberations, we found a wide range of salary structure assessment methodologies, ranging from some that appear to be inadequately sensitive to existing inequity or otherwise unable to properly identify extant salary structure problems to some that are statistically sophisticated and/or contextually rich.
-We recommend that all units consider developing salary equity assessment methodologies.
-To assist in this development, we recommend that the campus offer technical assistance to units, whether through the Office of Data Analytics or from a faculty-based salary assessment methodology support group.
-Finally, we recommend that campus administration provide oversight and enforcement to ensure that all units are conducting regular salary structure assessments that utilize satisfactory auditing methodologies.
+Units are allowed to develop and use "alternative approaches" to these scatter plots so long as these alternative methods "provide a better basis for the evaluation and maintenance of equity" and have been approved by their Dean and Provost.
+[19] In our review of unit salary documents and from our working group deliberations, we found a wide range of salary structure assessment methodologies, ranging from some that appear to be inadequately sensitive to existing inequity or otherwise unable to properly identify extant salary structure problems to some that are statistically sophisticated and/or contextually rich.
+We recommend consideration of the latter in the promising practices resources.